 After reviewing the costs and risks, it's time to look more closely at your employee health benefits options.

-The four main types of health benefits available to small employers are as follows.
+The three main types of health benefits available to small employers are as follows.

 Traditional group health insurance